seemcat/garage_script/README.md

 # garage_script
-The best curriculum you'll never get.
+The best curriculum you'll never get in school.